dm-guy/utm-alternative/Tagging URLs.md

 You can find all the parameters of adwords here: https://support.google.com/adwords/answer/2375447?hl=en

 <h3>Adwords Auto-tagging</h3>
-If you use the utm_alternative (version 2.0) using the utm_campaign as the tracking parameter, you might encounter difficulties with adwords autotagging, which omits the utm_campaign and does everything for you very conventiently.
-If you want to keep on using utm_alternative, while keep using Adwords' autotagging, the best way is to can adjust utm-alternative in such a way that it will always take the utm_campaign, unless there is a custom parameter in the url as well.
+If you use the utm_alternative (version 2.0) using "utm_campaign" as the tracking parameter, you might encounter difficulties with adwords autotagging, which omits the utm_campaign and does everything for you very conventiently.
+If you want to keep on using utm_alternative, while keep using Adwords' autotagging, the best way is to adjust utm-alternative in such a way that it will always take the utm_campaign, <b>unless</b> there is a custom parameter in the url as well.
+In other words, keep all your campaigns using the utm_campaign, but for the adwords campaigns you can add the "src" custom parameter (or any other) to popular the new traffic_source cookie.

 To do so, replace the following line: